andreasthoelke/dotfiles/.vim/notes/notes-commands-nav.md

 ## Code Markup
 leader ehs  - heading
-leader ehe  - close section
-leader ehr  - refresh heading/section
-leader ehd  - delete/strip heading/section
+leader ehe  - close section (does not include the header text in the end?) leader ehr  - refresh heading/section (currently on this updates the end text) leader ehd  - delete/strip heading/section